AI Infrastructure Investment Outlook is Promising

 About VRT

-Vertiv Holdings Co. is a global provider of critical digital infrastructure.
-It provides mission-critical digital infrastructure technologies and lifecycle services primarily for data centers, communication networks, and commercial and industrial environments.
-Its offerings include alternate current (AC) and direct current (DC) power management products, switchgear and busbar products, thermal management products, integrated rack systems, modular solutions, management systems for monitoring and controlling digital infrastructure, and services.
-Its business segments include Americas, Asia Pacific, and Europe, Middle East & Africa.
-The Americas segment includes products which include AC and DC power management, thermal management, low/medium voltage switchgear, busbar, integrated modular solutions, racks, single phase UPS, rack power distribution, rack thermal systems, configurable integrated solutions, energy storage solutions, hardware, and software for managing I.T. equipment.
+Vertiv Holdings Co. provides mission-critical digital infrastructure technologies and lifecycle services primarily for data centers, communication networks, and commercial and industrial environments.
+The Company operates in three business segments: the Americas; Asia Pacific, and Europe, Middle East & Africa.
+The Company's offerings include alternate current (AC) and direct current (DC) power management, thermal management, low/medium voltage switchgear, busbar, air cooled and liquid cooled thermal management products, integrated modular solutions, racks, single phase UPS, rack power distribution, rack thermal systems, configurable integrated solutions, energy storage solutions, hardware, software for managing IT equipment, management systems for monitoring and controlling digital infrastructure, and services.
+It also provides preventative maintenance, acceptance testing, engineering and consulting, remote monitoring, training, spare parts, specialized fluid management, and others.

 About the author